Perspective | NFL offenses increasingly are staying grounded, and the Redskins have stepped up

 Washington hasn’t even had a back reach 800 yards since Alfred Morris ran for 1,074 in 2014.
 But at this training camp, the team hopes it has the talent and depth to show marked improvement.
 The addition of second-round pick Derrius Guice provides the most hope.
 He joins Chris Thompson, Rob Kelley and Samaje Perine to form an interesting collection.
 If draft analysts were right and Guice has the ability to become a productive lead back, Coach Jay Gruden’s offense finally will have an intriguing set of options.

-“Yeah I think that’s a great benefit that we have here,” said Gruden, who also figures to utilize the mobility of quarterback Alex Smith.
+“Yeah, I think that’s a great benefit that we have here,” said Gruden, who also figures to utilize the mobility of quarterback Alex Smith.
 “We have a different style of backs.
 It’s tough, you know, you talk about first-, second-down backs; we got three to four of those guys.
 We have guys that can come out of the backfield and protect; we have three of those guys.
 We got a couple guys who can do a little bit of everything.
-So, it’s very interesting group and very exciting group to me.”
+So it’s a very interesting group and very exciting group to me.”

 [Redskins unsure how NFL’s new helmet rule will be enforced]